The science of supplements: Which vitamins actually fight male fatigue?

 B-Complex: The ignition switch

-The B-vitamins—specifically B12 (cobalamin), B6, and B9 (folate)—are the best vitamins for energy regarding direct metabolism.
+The B-vitamins, specifically B12 (cobalamin), B6, and B9 (folate), are among the best vitamins for energy regarding direct metabolism.
 They are essential for methylation.

-Methylation — a biochemical process that repairs DNA and regulates energy metabolism.
+Methylation is a biochemical process involved in DNA repair and regulation of gene expression, and it intersects with energy metabolism.

 Vitamin B12 is vital for the formation of red blood cells, which carry oxygen to your muscles and brain.
-A deficiency leads to megaloblastic anemia, where red blood cells are too large and inefficient, causing profound physical exhaustion and shortness of breath.[5]
-Unlike some vitamins, B12 absorption decreases significantly with age and with the use of common medications like proton pump inhibitors (for acid reflux), making it a common deficiency in men over 40.
+A deficiency can lead to megaloblastic anemia, where red blood cells are too large and inefficient, causing profound physical exhaustion and shortness of breath.
+In a 2013 clinical review in The New England Journal of Medicine, Stabler details these mechanisms and the clinical presentation of B12 deficiency.[5]
+B12 absorption can decrease with age and can be impaired by certain medications (including long-term acid-suppressing therapy), making it a relevant deficiency to rule out in men over 40.[5]

 Magnesium: The stabilizer

 Magnesium acts as a cofactor in more than 300 enzyme systems that regulate diverse biochemical reactions in the body, including protein synthesis, muscle and nerve function, and blood glucose control.
-Crucially, ATP (energy) must be bound to a magnesium ion to be biologically active.
-Without magnesium, your body cannot actually use the energy it produces.[6]
+Crucially, ATP (energy) typically functions as a magnesium-ATP complex.
+Without adequate magnesium, your body cannot efficiently use the energy it produces.[6]

 CoQ10: The mitochondrial charger